exakat/php-dictionary/dictionary.rst

 Closure
 -------

 Closures are anonymous functions : functions without a name.
-They are also supported by a class in PHP.
+They are also supported by the eponymous `Closure` class in PHP.

+They are close to the arrow-functions.

 .. code-block:: php